 Adjunct Professor Muriel Bamblett Hon DLitt SW AO

 Muriel Bamblett is a Yorta Yorta and Dja Dja Wurrung woman who has been our CEO since 1999.
-She was also Chairperson of SNAICC, the peak body representing Aboriginal and Torres Strait Islander child and family services nationally, from 1998-2008.
+Muriel is also Chairperson of SNAICC, the peak body representing Aboriginal and Torres Strait Islander child and family services nationally.

 Muriel is currently active in over 30 advisory groups concerning the Aboriginal community, including the Aboriginal Treaty Working Group; Aboriginal Family Violence Steering Committee; Victorian Children's Council; Aboriginal Justice Forum; and the Aboriginal Community Elders Service, to name just a few.
 Muriel was heavily involved in the Northern Territory Child Protection Inquiry from 2009-11.